cniedzi/yoRadio-PCF8574-4x4-Keyboard/README.md

 This mod enables the use of 16 buttons to handle favorite stations in yoRadio using a PCF8574 expander.
 The favorite stations are stored in the ESP32 flash memory.
 <br>A **short button press** retrieves the station (if already stored), while a **long press** (>1 sec) saves the current station to the slot assigned to that button.
 <br><br>
-The required connections are shown in the file "PCF8574 4x4 Keyboard.jpg".
+The required connections are shown in the files: "PCF8574 4x4 Keyboard.jpg" and "Wiring PCF8574 4x4 Keyboard".
 <br><br>
 IMPORTANT:
 <br>- If the project uses an external RTC, the I2C's SDA and SCL pins for both the expander and the RTC can be the same (recommended).